by the First Mode Team

 The founding members of First Mode realized from their previous experience working together that they too had found a natural frequency.
 By working together, our talents and expertise result in technical solutions that are stronger than the contributions of team members working alone.
 Our creative, systems-level approach to complex problems resonates with our clients.

 Like all systems, First Mode has many natural frequencies.
 We are a growing company looking for talent that can complement the current team’s expertise.
 Interested in joining us?
-Keep an eye on our website for opportunities!
+Keep an eye on our Careers page for opportunities!